Does My Dog Have Worms?

 - Heartworms are among the most dangerous because they are so hard to detect.
 They are spread by mosquito bites.
 Normally, until the larvae mature and congregate inside the dog's heart, they produce no symptoms or signs of illness.
 But the resulting heart damage can be fatal.
 Signs of heartworm infection are weakness, coughing during exercise, severe weight loss, fainting, coughing up blood, and finally congestive heart failure.

 - Whipworms are thin and thread-like.
 They live in the large intestine.
 Adults may be visible to the naked eye, but do not tend to appear in feces so can be difficult to detect.
 A microscope examination of several fecal samples may be necessary.
 Whipworms are one of the most difficult worms to eliminate, but they are treatable.

 How to Treat Your Dog

 - Iverhart Max tablets are used to treat common worm conditions.
-The tables include three active ingredients: ivermectin, to prevent heartworm, pyrantel pamoate, to treat roundworms and hookworms, and praziquantel, to treat tapeworms.
+The tablets include three active ingredients: ivermectin, to prevent heartworm; pyrantel pamoate, to treat roundworms and hookworms; and praziquantel, to treat tapeworms.